oozium9988/Sudoku-Solver/README.md

 Code asks the user to enter the 9 rows of the sudoku.
 For blank spaces, you can type any character that is not a number e.g. '.' or 'b'.

 Final solution will be printed at the bottom of the output.
+For the best readability, make sure to use monospaced font in the console output.